Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    ```

    In this example the root password hash in `/etc/shadow` in the NCN image will be replaced with the contents
    of the `$SQUASHFS_ROOT_PW_HASH` variable.
-Ensure you use single quotes when setting the environment variable.
+Ensure single quotes are used when setting the environment variable
+   so that any `$` characters are not interpreted by bash.
+In the example above, `SQUASHFS_ROOT_PW_HASH` is being
-   This invocation aslo creates new ssh keys.
+   set to match the root password hash that exists on the current node.
+This invocation also creates new SSH keys.

    The newly created images will have a `secure-` prefix.
 The original images are retained in an `./old` directory
    at the same level in the filesystem as the squashfs files.